amplication/docs/docs/how-to/custom-actions.md

 1. Navigate to the **Modules** tab.
 2. Select the **Entity** for which you wish to enable Custom Actions.
-4. Activate the Module for the entity by toggling on the switch next to its name.
-5. Individually toggle on or off any CRUD methods as per your needs.
+3. Individually toggle on or off any CRUD methods as per your needs.
+Alternatively, you can deactivate (or activate) the entire Module and affect all its methods